masaic-ai-platform/AgC/platform/examples/shopping-assistant/README.md

    http://localhost:8888
    ```

-4. The Open Responses service will be running at:
+4. The AgC service will be running at:
    ```
    http://localhost:6644
    ```